JuliaCN/Py2Jl/README.md

 ## Notes

-This package has been tentatively suspended.
+This package has been suspended.

 You might want to check out [py2many](https://github.com/adsharma/py2many) for Python-to-Julia transpilation.